Other Research in Progress

 Why are some small states effective in shaping the UN agenda, even in the face of powerful states’ opposition?
 I argue that states can influence the early stages of policymaking with diplomatic capital, a form of social power developed through skilled representation.
 By focusing on the late stages of policymaking, previous studies have overestimated the influence of powerful states.
 To test these claims, I assemble a dataset of proposed agenda items and the tenure of all states’ ambassadors from 1946-2019, and conduct interviews with diplomats from 49 states.
 I find that smaller states have higher diplomatic capital, states with greater diplomatic capital are more successful at agenda-setting even after accounting for material power, and random shocks to ambassadorial tenure—ambassador deaths—have negative effects on diplomatic capital.
 These insights challenge our understanding of the importance of power and diplomacy in IOs and the extent to which small states influence international politics.

 Why do negotiators recycle previous texts in the drafting of legal documents in international organizations?
-We engage with theories of international lawmaking to understand how the unique context of IOs leads to different expectations of textual recycling compared to previously studied contexts, primarily treaty negotiations.
-We argue that textual recycling is an efficiency-enhancing strategy which negotiators are particularly likely to use when confronted by demanding policy agendas and when addressing low-salience issues.
-To assess this theory, we deploy a machine learning approach to measure textual recycling across all UN resolutions passed from 1946-2018.
-In line with our expectations, we find that rates of textual recycling are higher in the UNGA—which has an extensive agenda—than the UNSC—which has a narrower agenda.
-We further find that recycling is more likely to be used within chambers compared to across chambers, and on lower salience issues than on security matters.
+I engage with theories of international lawmaking to understand how the unique context of IOs leads to different expectations of textual recycling compared to previously studied contexts, primarily treaty negotiations.
+I argue that textual recycling is an efficiency-enhancing strategy which negotiators are particularly likely to use when confronted by demanding policy agendas and when addressing low-salience issues.
+To assess this theory, I deploy a machine learning approach to measure textual recycling across all UN resolutions passed from 1946-2018.
+In line with my expectations, I find that rates of textual recycling are higher in the UNGA—which has an extensive agenda—than the UNSC—which has a narrower agenda.
+I further find that recycling is more likely to be used within chambers compared to across chambers, and on lower salience issues than on security matters.
 These findings suggest that negotiators weigh the benefits of efficiency against the importance of specificity when choosing to recycle texts.

 Adopting climate mitigation policies is highly politicized in the US context.
-Do women policymakers face an even greater challenge in advancing such initiatives?
-We theorize that women face a higher penalty for pursuing climate mitigation when they advocate for climate policies that threaten masculine-coded norms and behaviors.
+While prior work has shown a connection between the gender identity of individual members of the public and support for climate policy, to what extent does the gendered nature of the policy itself and the sex of the leader proposing it impact public opinion?
+We theorize that policies that are perceived as `masculine-threatening’ elicit more public opposition than gender-neutral climate policies.
+We further argue that women leaders face a higher penalty for pursuing climate mitigation, especially when they advocate for climate policies that threaten masculine-coded norms and behaviors.
 For example, if a woman leader proposes climate mitigation measures that disincentivize eating meat or driving larger, “manly” vehicles, then we expect public approval will be lower than if a man proposed an identical policy.
-To test our theoretical expectations, we will deploy a pre-registered survey experiment on a representative sample of the US public.
-Our project has substantial implications for academic theories about gender and climate policymaking.
-The results will also inform real-world climate advocates about how to most effectively compose coalitions for mitigation action.
+To test our theoretical expectations, we deploy pre-registered survey experiments on representative samples of the US public.
+While we find that masculine-threatening policies face substantially more opposition, we do not find that women policymakers face a gender penalty for advocating either type of climate policy.
+These results have significant implications for academic theories about gender and climate policymaking, and suggest that sex alone does not inhibit women policymakers from advancing progressive climate action.